ssilverman/QNEthernet/README.md

-# _QNEthernet_, a lwIP-Based Ethernet Library For Teensy 4.1
+# _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1

 _Version: 0.5.0-snapshot_